Brightwater

-Brightwater (Māori: Wairoa) is a town 20 km southwest of Nelson in Tasman district in the South Island of New Zealand.
+Brightwater (Māori: Wairoa) is a town 20 km southwest of Nelson in Tasman District in the South Island of New Zealand.
 It stands on the banks of the Wairoa River.
-Brightwater was first named Spring Grove.
-Alfred Saunders, the owner of a local flax mill situated on the banks of the Wairoa River and a prominent temperance activist, renamed it Brightwater because of the clarity of the water in Wairoa River.
-The settlement was named in 1855, but the area was settled as early as 1843.
+The area was settled as early as 1843, although the name Brightwater was not adopted until the late 1870's.

 Brightwater was the birthplace of Nobel Prize-winning scientist, the "father of nuclear physics", Ernest Rutherford, and has an elaborate Lord Rutherford Birthplace memorial on Lord Rutherford Road.